-In the last few years alone, their incessant disparagement of Republican politicians who dare attempt to govern has led to such spectacles as the nomination of hopeless extremists like Todd Akin, Sharron Angle and Christine O’Donnell and the ouster of promising center-right leaders like Eric Cantor and House speaker John Boehner.
+In the last few years alone, their incessant disparagement of Republican politicians who dare attempt to govern has led to such spectacles as the nomination of hopeless extremists, like Todd Akin, Sharron Angle and Christine O’Donnell, and the ouster of promising center-right leaders, such as Eric Cantor and House speaker John Boehner.

-Throughout the Obama presidency, fear of the conservative media complex and its take-no-prisoners mentality has kept the majority party in Congress from carrying out even its most basic functions, such as passing budgets, raising the debt ceiling in time and confirming ambassadorial and judicial appointments.
+Throughout the Obama presidency, fear of the conservative media complex and its take-no-prisoners mentality has kept the majority party in Congress from carrying out even its most basic functions: passing budgets, raising the debt ceiling in time and confirming ambassadorial and judicial appointments.

 “We have created a monster”